MansiMore99/SpaceX-Falcon-9-Landing-Predictor/README.md

 ##### 🎉 Labs completed by Mansi More

-I managed the SpaceX Falcon 9 Landing Prediction Project, utilizing web scraping with BeautifulSoup to gather and preprocess launch data.
+I worked on the SpaceX Falcon 9 Landing Prediction Project, utilizing web scraping with BeautifulSoup to gather and preprocess launch data.
 I conducted in-depth exploratory data analysis (EDA) and feature engineering using Python and Matplotlib.
 I implemented SVM, Classification Trees, and Logistic Regression models, optimizing hyperparameters to achieve a 6% increase in accuracy for Decision Tree models.
 I have demonstrated expertise in data science methodologies and advanced machine learning techniques for predicting SpaceX Falcon 9 first-stage landing outcomes.

 #### 📝 Table of Contents